- Scientific name: Belone belone

 - Description: Easily recognisable by thin, extremely elongated body and long, tooth-filled beak-like mouth.
 Lower jaw is usually longer than upper jaw.
 Single, small dorsal and anal fin set very far back on the body, as are the pelvic fins.
 Underside is pale and back and flanks are blue to green.
 Tail is forked.

-Garfish are often thought of as a warm water species, and they are indeed more common throughout the warmer waters of the Mediterranean Sea, Black Sea, around Madeira and the Atlantic coastline of Spain and France.
+Garfish are often thought of as a warmer water species, and they are indeed more common throughout the waters of the Mediterranean Sea, Black Sea, around Madeira and the Atlantic coastline of Spain and France.
 They are, however found northwards as far as the Baltic Sea, Norwegian Sea and the waters of Iceland.
 Garfish can be found all around the British Isles, although they are more common around the south and west.

 Habitat, Behaviour and Feeding

 Garfish are unusual in the fact that they will feed right at the surface of the water (other pelagic fish such as mackerel and herring usually stay deeper in the middle of the water column).
-They will come close to the shore and often hunt around structures which break up the tidal flow of the sea.
+They will come close to the shore and often hunt around inshore structures which break up the tidal flow of the sea.

 Garfish are perfectly edible although their green bones put off consumers who think that the fish is rotting or diseased.
 The green colour is caused by a perfectly natural and harmless pigment called biliverdin.
 Despite never catching on as a food fish in the UK garfish are popular in southern European countries where they are sold on wet fish counters and are also frozen and exported around the world.
 The IUCN (International Union for the Conservation of Nature) classes garfish as a species of Least Concern in both Europe and on a global basis.